Ararat, Armenia: History

 The foundation of the Ararat cement was launched in 1927 within Soviet Armenia, accompanied by the construction of few residential apartments to accommodate the workers.
 In 1930, the settlement was officially formed as a labour accommodation area, while the cement plant gave its first production in 1933.
 In 1935, the settlement was enlarged with the inclusion of the surrounding rural areas.
-In 1947, it was officially named Ararat, after the nearby biblical Mountains of Ararat.
+In 1947, it was officially named Ararat after the nearby biblical Mountains of Ararat.

 With the establishment of several industrial plants, Ararat was developed as a major industrial centre of the Armenian SSR, to become an urban-type settlement.
 Due to its rapid growth and the gradual increase of the population, Ararat was given the status of a town in 1962.
 In 1972, it became a city of Republican subordination.

 After the independence of Armenia, Ararat was included within the Ararat Province, formed through the merger of Masis, Artashat and Ararat raions of the Armenian SSR, as per the 1995 administrative divisions' law of Armenia.

 Geography and climate

 Ararat is situated at the east of the central part of modern-day Armenia, occupying the southeastern part of the Ararat plain, only 7 km east of Araks river on the Armenia-Turkey border.
 Historically, the current territory of the town was part of the Vostan Hayots canton of Ayrarat province of Ancient Armenia.

 At an approximate height of 825 meters above sea level, the town is surrounded by the villages of Avshar at the northwest, and Ararat at the west and the south.
 The Goravan Sands Sanctuary is located at the northeast of the town, while the mountains of Urts dominate over the town from the east and the north.

-The town is generally characterized with an extremely arid climate, with low precipitation levels.
-Winters are cold and snowy, with temperature degrees ranging between -15 and -30 °C. Summers are long and hot.
+The town is generally characterized with an extremely arid climate and classified as cool desert climate (Köppen BWk), with low precipitation levels.
+Winters are cold and snowy, while summers are long and hot.

 The ecology of the town is in danger due to emissions of cement dust and cyanide from the gold manufacturing plant.
 In summer 2005, the impurity of the atmosphere was recorded to be 9.6 times the acceptable norm.